Persistent Memory I/O Primitives

-A log entry is flushed in two steps: first, the header and payload is appended to the log and persisted; second, the footer, which contains a copy of the log sequence number (lsn; an id given to each log entry).
+A log entry is flushed in two steps: First, the header and payload is appended to the log and persisted; second, the footer, which contains a copy of the log sequence number (lsn; an id given to each log entry).
 The lsn in the footer can be used during recovery to determine whether a log entry was completely written and therefore should be considered as valid and applied to the database.
 Note that it takes two persistency barriers.
-Without the first barrier parts of the payload could be missing because the header and footer have already become durable in PMem.
+Without the first barrier, parts of the payload could be missing even if the footer is present in PMem, due to the flushes being reordered.

 \textbf{Header} uses the same technique as \textit{libpmemlog} in the PMDK~\cite{PMDK}.
 It is similar to appending elements to an array: \\ \qquad